Steven-Grevera/ENC4265/manual.md

 #### A Glimpse of The Past (Snails)
 ![image](https://github.com/user-attachments/assets/2a7b1395-e361-41af-b1e2-56a6ecbfbefa)
+*Figure 194: Image of Snails glowing in the darkness in a faint dark blue color.
+Image Taken By: Steven Grevera*

 When approached, walked over or scared, The Snails will spew out a purple mist that covers aw ide area of a corridor and will build up the players corruption meter until they escape it’s large purple radius, or they die.
 The radius bypasses walls and is determined in a circular radius from where the smoke is emitted from.
 ![image](https://github.com/user-attachments/assets/6f32d9dc-da07-4828-a7d1-544ddd70ad8d)
+*Figure 195: Image of Snails spewing corrupting gas out of their bodies.
+Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/379a9591-85c6-41c6-9b7f-f16cb382187d)
+*Figure 196: Image of the corrupting gases boundary and how it would appear to the player when you escape it.
+Image Taken By: Steven Grevera*

 #### Corrupted Humans (Impure)
 ![image](https://github.com/user-attachments/assets/110681c5-4af9-43fd-89ae-ce7549e7d4ae)
+*Figure 197: Image of a Corrupted Human from it's back where it's glowing darkness is fainter.
+Image Taken By: Steven Grevera*

 Corrupted Humans (Impure) will grab the player if contact is made and you will have to hit the button for breaking out repeatedly to get free.
 They can also end up sealing a karuta at a very high chance if you aren’t lucky.
 If you shoot one or throw firecrackers at it and have them explode, they will disappear.

 ![image](https://github.com/user-attachments/assets/d39fa3b9-0db3-4760-985b-4ad16724a116)
+*Figure 198: Image of a Corrupted Human grabbing a player.
+Image Taken By: Steven Grevera*

 # Magatama Rooms
 ![image](https://github.com/user-attachments/assets/f347460b-b539-43fb-880f-d5a4a3acbc17)
+*Figure 199: Image of a Magatama behind a door and windows.
+Image Taken By: Steven Grevera*

 Magatama Rooms are rooms in which you can find Magatama.
 These rooms are usually behind locked doors, which will require a key to unlock.
 On higher difficulties, even if taking a Magatama from a room without any traps, the corridor’s effect maybe be triggered on each one’s pick up.
 Moreover, on deluge, picking up a Magatama will cause an amount of buildup of corruption, which may even kill you if you pick it up and you had enough corruption prior to picking it up.
 Causing a “Game Over” or loss of a life.